sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ~~~

 ### Error handling
 You can try/catch failing commands that throw errors.
-If an error is not catched in your script, it will be catched in sitespeed.io and the error will be logged and reported in the HTML and to your data storage (Graphite/InfluxDb) under the key *browsertime.statistics.errors*.
+If an error is not caught in your script, it will be caught in sitespeed.io and the error will be logged and reported in the HTML and to your data storage (Graphite/InfluxDb) under the key *browsertime.statistics.errors*.

 If you do catch the error, you should make sure you report it yourself with the [error command](#error), so you can see that in the HTML.
 This is needed for all errors except navigating/measuring a URL.
 They will automatically be reported (since they are always important).